hemilabs/heminetwork/README.md

 ## ▶️ Running popmd

-### 🏁 Prerequisites:
+### 🏁 Prerequisites

 - A funded BTC private key.
 This can be a testnet address if configured for test environments.
 - A BFG URL to establish a connection.

-Once properly configured and running, `popmd` will start **mining** L2 Keystones by adding them to Bitcoin blocks that make it into the chain.
+Once properly configured and running, `popmd` will start mining L2 Keystones by adding them to Bitcoin blocks that make it into the chain.

 ### CLI: